tbhardwick/aerotage-time-reporting-api/docs/FRONTEND_INTEGRATION_GUIDE.md

 - **Invoice & Payment Management**: Complete billing and payment system
 - **Advanced Features**: Automated workflows and integrations

 This guide provides a complete foundation for integrating the frontend with the Aerotage Time Reporting API backend.
 All the necessary code examples, patterns, and best practices are included to ensure a smooth integration process. **With all phases (1-7) complete, this provides a comprehensive business management solution with time tracking, project management, client management, reporting, and full invoicing capabilities.**

+---

+## 📚 **Additional Documentation**

+For enhanced API client implementation and response handling improvements:

+- **[Frontend API Client Guide](./FRONTEND_API_CLIENT_GUIDE.md)** - ✨ **Enhanced API client implementation with automatic response unwrapping**

+This new guide addresses API response structure inconsistencies and provides a better developer experience with automatic data extraction and improved type safety.